 - Avoid storing in direct light.
 This will help eliminate unintended chemical reactions that could change the taste, color or composition of your wine.

 Are you looking for a place to store your wine collection?
-Visit our Ohio Storage Facilities page to check out our six locations.
+Visit our Ohio Storage Facilities page to check out our four locations.
 We offer climate-controlled units that are perfect for storing wine and champagne!